yuri-schmaltz/Wan2GP/README.md

 --open-browser : open automatically Browser when launching Gradio Server\
 --compile : turn on pytorch compilation\
 --attention mode: force attention mode among, sdpa, flash, sage, sage2\
---profile no : default (4) : no of profile between 1 and 5\
+--profile no : default (4) : no of profile between 1 and 5

 ### Profiles (for power users only)
-You can choose between 5 profiles, these will try to leverage the most your hardware, but have little impact for HunyuanVideo GP:
+You can choose between 5 profiles, but two are really relevant here :
-- HighRAM_HighVRAM  (1):  the fastest well suited for a RTX 3090 / RTX 4090 but consumes much more VRAM, adapted for fast shorter video
-- HighRAM_LowVRAM  (2): a bit slower, better suited for RTX 3070/3080/4070/4080 or for RTX 3090 / RTX 4090 with large pictures batches or long videos
-- LowRAM_HighVRAM  (3): adapted for RTX 3090 / RTX 4090 with limited RAM  but at the cost of VRAM (shorter videos)
-- LowRAM_LowVRAM  (4): if you have little VRAM or want to generate longer videos
-- VerylowRAM_LowVRAM  (5): at least 24 GB of RAM and 10 GB of VRAM : if you don't have much it won't be fast but maybe it will work

-Profile 2 (High RAM) and 4 (Low RAM)are the most recommended profiles since they are versatile (support for long videos for a slight performance cost).\
-However, a safe approach is to start from profile 5 (default profile) and then go down progressively to profile 4 and then to profile 2 as long as the app remains responsive or doesn't trigger any out of memory error.
+- LowRAM_HighVRAM  (3): loads entirely the model in VRAM, slighty faster, but less VRAM
+- LowRAM_LowVRAM  (4): load only the part of the models that is needed, low VRAM and low RAM requirement but slightly slower

 ### Other Models for the GPU Poor